neerajlove1998/DATA_SCIENCE_PORTFOLIO/README.md

 * __Description:__

-    The Basic Statistics - Hypothesis Testing project is a comprehensive exploration of statistical analysis using Python.
-It involves working with datasets to perform descriptive statistics, understand data          distributions, and conduct hypothesis tests for making informed conclusions.
-The project includes Jupyter notebooks with detailed explanations, visualizations, and interpretations, providing a hands-on            approach to statistical reasoning.
+    The Basic Statistics - Hypothesis Testing project is an immersive exploration into statistical analysis using Python.
+It goes beyond the basics, encompassing descriptive statistics, exploratory data analysis      (EDA), and hypothesis testing.
+Through Jupyter notebooks, the project guides users through real-world scenarios, applying statistical reasoning to draw meaningful insights from data.
+Visualizations are            incorporated to enhance the interpretation of statistical results.

 * __Key Components:__

     - Descriptive statistics and exploratory data analysis (EDA).
     - Hypothesis testing exercises and interpretations.